projectchrono/chrono/doxygen/documentation/introduction/chrono_faq.md

 <br><br>

 #### Is Chrono free?
-The entire Chrono software infrastructure is open source and released under a permissive [BSD3](https://opensource.org/licenses/BSD-3-Clause) license.
+The entire Chrono software infrastructure is open source and released under a [BSD3](https://opensource.org/licenses/BSD-3-Clause) license.
 As such, one can use, modify, redistribute, sell, etc., the software.
 <br><br>

 #### Does Chrono have a graphical user interface?